 The best Pigs in a Blanket Recipe

 Pigs in a blanket are such a fun finger food.
-We’re using Lil Smokies with Cheese and Ranch Parmesan Butter is a creative twist on a classic party appetizer recipe.
+We’re using Lil Smokies with Cheese and Ranch Parmesan Butter to put a creative twist on a classic party appetizer.
 Crescent rolls stuffed with sausages are so fun and tasty.
 Even the kids will love them!

-We used lil’ smokies and crescent rolls to make this easy homemade recipe.
+We used little smokies and crescent rolls to make this easy homemade recipe.
 It’s definitely a hit at parties!

 Pigs in a Blanket with Cheese